theinsideview/theinsideview.github.io/_posts/2023-05-05-alan-and-max.md

 # Bridging AI Safety and AI Ethics

-## Evals Might Convince The AI Safety Community But Not People in FATE
+## Evals Might Convince The AI Safety Community But Not People in FAccT

-**Alan**: But you know, I think there's this big gap between people in AI safety or existential safety and people in other communities that also care about the impact of AI in society. people in FATE, fairness, accountability, transparency, and ethics.
+**Alan**: But you know, I think there's this big gap between people in AI safety or existential safety and people in other communities that also care about the impact of AI in society. people in FAccT, fairness, accountability, transparency, and ethics.
 People generally in AI ethics.
 There's already a big difficulty in just explaining what is the danger here.
 And I think there's this big discourse outside of the AI safety community, the idea that AI's are just tools, they aren't agents, why it's so hard, you know, the difficulty is misuse, or in some sense, this lack of coordination between everybody and making things go bad.
 And AI's that exacerbate, you know, bad things that we have today, like oppression.
 I think these are all true

 **Alan**: But I think like, you know, the danger of AI's as agents is this separate category that's been very, very difficult to explain to other people for some reason.
 I'm not sure what kind of evals would be convincing to them.
 Like, maybe there needs to be much more consensus building, you know, on a philosophical basis of like, what are the things in common between what the things that people in X safety care about and the things that people in fate care about?